 In the 1950s, a recognizable version of our modern world was taking shape.
 The decade saw the first credit cards, the foundation of McDonald‘s and the discovery of DNA.
 In the late 1950s, the foundations of the EU had been laid and the Soviet Union launched the world’s first satellite into space.

+During this time, Lonza continued to innovate with its business model, forming both joint ventures and further subsidiaries.
 One such company was Aletsch AG, which had been formed in the late 1940s to expand and build new hydroelectric plants, with Lonza remaining responsible for all energy production.
-The Aletsch-Mörel power plant was built shortly after the formation of the joint venture and began operation in 1950, while the Ackersand II station was built between 1956 and 1958.
+The Aletsch-Mörel power plant was built shortly after the JV’s inception and began operation in 1950, while the Ackersand II station was built between 1956 and 1958.

 At this time, the chemical industry was facing great changes.
 There was a decisive shift away from coal to oil as primary material.
 New processes made it possible to produce ethylene, acetylene and hydrogen (used to make ammonia) from petroleum either simultaneously or separately.
 This was not a development that Lonza could ignore if it wanted to stay competitive and supply its customers both at home and abroad.

-Carbide chemistry had been central to Lonza’s operations for more than half a century, so the change of focus from coal to oil in the 1960s represented a dynamic shift in the business focus.
+The carbide chemistry had been central to Lonza’s operations for more than half a century, so the change from coal to oil in the 1960s represented a dynamic shift in business focus.
 Despite the scale of this transformation, Lonza responded quickly, in line with the pace of change in the market.

 For Lonza’s electricity business, the 1950s and 1960s were a period of constant hydropower expansion as energy consumption increased exponentially, doubling roughly every decade.
 Interestingly, the Visp petroleum splitting plant (the cracker) offered a brief respite from increased energy usage levels, as it was less energy intensive than the former production of carbide and hydrogen.
 This meant that the energy requirements of the Valais factories fell by a third.

-For Lonza’s chemical business was the 1960s were a time of expansion and flux.
+For Lonza’s chemical business, the 1960s were a time of expansion and flux.
 Reflecting the rapid changes it had undergone in the past decade, it underwent a fundamental reorganization into four largely independent departments in 1966.
 These included inorganic chemicals, fertilizers and agrochemicals, chemicals and plastics.